“It always seems impossible until it’s done” — Nelson Mandela

 Data indicates the data science market is getting flooded with too many “data scientists”.
 There are dozens to hundreds of applications for positions, and in that sense, competition is very high.

 But in another sense, there are many job openings.
 This disconnect is because while many people call themselves data scientists, not many people are capable of meeting the demands of most jobs in the profession.
-It requires a lot of difficult-to-come-by training, hard and soft skills, which is not something you can pick up with a few months of courses or a one year masters program.
+It requires a lot of difficult-to-come-by training, technical and soft skills, which is not something you can pick up with a few months of courses or a one-year master’s program.

 I am sure you´ll be inspired in your journey by reading the magnitude of perspectives and learnings from these amazing changemakers.

 From Junior Machine Learning Engineer to Computer Vision Researcher

 What a growth journey!
 24 months ago Mahzad Khoshlessan started as a Junior Data Scientist and now works as a Research Scientist on 3D Computer Vision & Robot Perception at the Stevens Institute for Artificial Intelligence.